 Our annual general meeting is convened once a year, usually in May.
-The 2020 AGM was held as a virtual meeting as a result of Government mandated restrictions during the COVID-19 pandemic.

-In relation to our meetings of CDI holders and stockholders, we include an explanatory memorandum on the resolutions with the notice of meeting, which provides all relevant information to enable CDI holders and stockholders to make informed decisions on the matters put to them.
+In relation to our meetings of CDI holders and stockholders, we include an explanatory memorandum on the resolutions with the notice of the meeting, which provides all relevant information to enable CDI holders and stockholders to make informed decisions on the matters put to them.

-We encourage CDI holders and stockholders to vote on all resolutions, and unless specifically stated otherwise in the notice of meeting, all CDI holders and stockholders are eligible to vote on all resolutions.
+We encourage CDI holders and stockholders to vote on all resolutions.
+Unless specifically stated otherwise in the notice of the meeting, all CDI holders and stockholders are eligible to vote on all resolutions.
 CDI holders and stockholders who cannot attend the annual general meeting may lodge a proxy in accordance with the Corporations Act.
-Proxy forms may be lodged with the share registry by mail, hand delivery, facsimile, or electronically.
+Proxy forms may be lodged with the share registry electronically or by mail, hand delivery or facsimile.

-We have always adopted the process of all resolutions being decided by a poll.
+We have historically adopted the process of all resolutions being decided by a poll.

-We release transcripts of the chairman's address and any investor presentation to the ASX prior to the commencement of the annual general meeting and release the outcome of voting on resolutions at the meeting to the market after the conclusion of the meeting.
+We release transcripts of the Chairman's address and any investor presentation to the ASX prior to the commencement of the annual general meeting and release the outcome of voting on resolutions at the meeting to the market after the conclusion of the meeting.
 We also post both documents on the Company website.